algosup/2024-2025-project-4-web-fpga-team-1/Management/WeeklyReport/WeeklyTeamReport/WeeklyTeamReport1.md.md

 # Summary

-- Overall the members of the team like the project.
+-Overall the members of the team like the project.
 They say it is interesting and unique.
 - Some members use AI to do there document and I tell them that they can use it as a tool but not to do all their work
 - No major issues encountered.